-The first step is to analyse the intrinsic financial strength or "stand-alone" capability of a bank.
-This means the financial strength or ability of the bank to successfully exist in the market without support factors from third parties.
-For this purpose, the bank's business model, its strategy and the specific success factors or the bank's unique selling proposition are analysed, especially in the market environment.
-We have to take into account that country-specific factors such as GDP, the strength of the economy in the respective markets, economic structures and the interest rate environment are taken into account in this analysis, which can positively or negatively influence the credit rating of the bank to be analysed.
-On this basis, the audited annual financial statements or consolidated annual financial statements of at least the last three years are analysed and specific ratios are derived, which form the basis for the peer group or competitive analysis of the bank.
-In addition, published annual reports, segment reports, risk reports and disclosure reports of the bank as well as other documents are taken into account.
+In a first step, the intrinsic financial strength or "stand-alone" capability of a bank is analysed.
+This refers to the financial strength or ability of the bank to successfully compete in the market without support factors from third parties.
+For this purpose, the bank's business model, its strategy and the specific success factors or the unique selling proposition of the bank, especially in the market environment, are analysed.
+It should be noted that this analysis takes into account country-specific factors such as GDP, economic structures and the interest rate environment, which may have a positive or negative impact on the creditworthiness of the bank to be analysed.
+On this basis, in particular the audited annual financial statements or consolidated annual financial statements of at least the last three years are analysed and specific key figures are derived which form the basis for the peer group or competitive analysis of the bank.
+In addition, published annual reports, segment reports, risk reports and disclosure reports of the Bank as well as other documents are taken into account.